mopidy/mopidy-spotify/README.rst

 - Fix error causing the image of every 50th URI in a ``library.get_images()`` call to not be looked up and returned.

+- Fix handling of empty search queries.
+This was still using the removed ``playlists.playlists`` to fetch all your tracks.

 v1.3.0 (2015-03-25)
 -------------------